How to create a bell curve chart template in Excel?

 And now you can save the created bell curve chart as a normal chart template in Excel with following steps:

-A. In Excel 2013, right click the bell curve chart, and select the Save as Template from the right-clicking menu;
+A. In Excel 2013 or later versions, right click the bell curve chart, and select the Save as Template from the right-clicking menu;

 B. In Excel 2007 and 2010, click the bell curve chart to activate the Chart Tools, and then click the Design > Save As Template.